angryguy-win/btrfs-snapper/README.md

 You can rollback after bad installs

-If you have a catustrophic failure you can load any desired snapshot from the Grub menu.
+If you have a major failure you can load any desired snapshot from the Grub menu.
 *** Note: that all snapshot whit the exception of the current default will be READ ONLY!. you will need to enable write priledges to the snapshot of choise.